What experience do you need to be a member of CSP Council and how much of your time will it take up?

 Diversity includes different backgrounds, life experiences, career paths and diversity of thought.

-As the governing body leading the profession the Council needs active and engaged members – particularly those who have the attributes listed in the person specification:
+As the governing body leading the profession, CSP Council needs active and engaged members – particularly those who have the attributes listed in the person specification:

 - A commitment to the CSP as a trade union and professional body: